Doctoral candidates must pass a qualifying examination. This examination is offered twice each academic year: once in the Fall and once in the Spring.

 To take the qualifying exam, students need

-Students should work with their advisor to select a committee composed of three EEE department members who represent focal areas of the department (energy, water, and material cycles).
+Students should work with their advisor to select a committee composed of three EEE department members who represent the department's focal areas (energy, water, and material cycles).
 The PhD advisor may be a committee member.

 One week before the exam, each committee member will provide a peer-reviewed research article (not a review paper) that the committee member believes is the intersection between the examinee's research topic and the examiner's area of expertise within EEE.

-Students should give a 20-minute, uninterrupted presentation about their research and the three papers, followed by 40 minutes of questions and answers by the exam.
+Students should give a 20-minute, uninterrupted presentation that briefly discusses their research and then covers the three papers, followed by 40 minutes of questions and answers.

-Evaluation criteria include the fundamental knowledge of DEEE's focal areas and the presentation's clarity.
+Evaluation criteria include fundamental knowledge of EEE's focal areas and the clarity of the presentation.
 The evaluation can result in the following grades: Pass or Fail.
 There are no retakes of the exam.
+A student who fails the qualifying exam will leave the program with a terminal MS degree.